 What the Neighborhood Is Known For

 Bustleton has a reputation for its plentiful green space that provides opportunities for outdoor activities.
-It has some of the most diverse restaurants in the country.
+It has some of the most diverse restaurant scenes in the country.

 You Might Also Like

-Another nearby quiet neighborhood you might like to explore is Fox Chase or Somerton.
+Another nearby quiet neighborhood you might like to explore is Fox Chase, Somerton, or Krewstown.

 In summary, Bustleton is a great place for individuals who want to be close to the city, in a quieter environment where there is more green space to roam.